jhn/Chatroom/README.txt

     This command displays all available commands and their descriptions.
 It's useful to see which commands are available.
 To invoke it, simply type 'help'.

   In addition to these features, I also made extensive use of Java's Executor framework (from Java's Standard Library) to manage thread pooling and to implement the timers.

-The result was a highly readabla and manageable code base.
+  I also was careful to make code as readable as possible, so little comments were necessary.
+I encourage you to browse the code and see it for yourself.